mabushelbaia/encs4110/docs/setup.md

-## Step 3: Install Stellaris ICDI USB Drivers
+## Step 3: Install Stellaris ICDI USB Drivers (Microncontroller Required)

 Windows needs the proper USB drivers to talk to the LaunchPad.